 Details of competitions for College Research Associate positions can be found below.

-King’s College intends to make up to six appointments to College Post-doctoral Research Associates (CRAs) to join the College in October 2021.
-Applicants must at the time of appointment be of post-doctoral standing, and may be graduates of any university.
+King’s College intends to make up to eight appointments to College Post-doctoral Research Associates (CRAs) to join the College in October 2023.
+Applicants must at the time of appointment be of post-doctoral standing and may be graduates of any university.
 They must at the time of appointment, and for the duration of the appointment, be employed by the University of Cambridge in a post-doctoral research role.
 Candidates would normally be early in their research careers.

 - A group of two or three, who come from different research groups or departments, who will write a review article.